ANA (Antinuclear Antibody) Blood Test: What Should You Know?

 Your healthcare provider may recommend further testing, such as specific antibody tests or imaging studies, to pinpoint the exact nature of your condition and develop an appropriate treatment plan, according to the National Library of Medicine.

-What is the ANA blood test used for?
+What is the purpose of an ANA (Antinuclear Antibody) blood test?

 No, there are typically no special preparations needed before taking an ANA test unless specified by the healthcare provider.